 ‘Gobsmacked’: Louise Taggart on being named SHP’s Most Influential person

-As we prepare to open the voting for SHP’s Most Influential Person for 2019, SHP caught up with 2018’s winner Louise Taggart to find out how the last 12 months have been for her.
+SHP caught up with 2018’s Most Influential Person in Health & Safety, Louise Taggart to find out how the last 12 months have been for her.

 Louise Taggart is a Public Speaker, Campaigner and Founder of ‘Michael’s Story’, a heart-breaking tale about death of her younger brother Michael, an experienced electrician, in a preventable electrical incident in 2005.
 The incident drove Louise to tell her brother’s story and ensure that others don’t have to suffer the same tragic loss, leading to her being named as the Most Influential person in health & Safety for 2018 by SHP’s readers.